arleigh418/Web-Crawler/README.md

 # Web-crawler
 Web crawler, and some use Selenium , you should download chromedriver first

 Important!
-If the web update, it may need to be modified.
-If I haven't corrected it yet , please repair it by yourself.
+If the web update, it may not work.
+If I haven't fixed it yet , please repair it by yourself.